Vail, Colorado is absolutely incredible in the summer and a dream destination for families.

 We stayed at a locally owned boutique hotel, the family friendly Sonnenalp and we enjoyed it immensely.
 The rooms are gorgeous and they were huge, we were easily able to spread out.

 The property is beautiful and filled with flowers.
-On-site is a spa, an indoor/outdoor pool and 3 hot tubs.
+On-site is a spa, an indoor/outdoor pool and 3 hot tubs and daily yoga.
 It was so nice to be able to swim whenever we wanted to and I definitely appreciated the hot tubs after horseback riding.
 Also at the hotel are multiple restaurants.
 I liked having so many good food options available right there.
 It also didn’t hurt that they have a kid’s club!

 I loved having a Nespresso machine in the room.
 I also loved that the mini-bar had champagne!